Callisto (project): Incident Logs

-Callisto Matching Escrow
+Callisto's Matching System

-If a user decides to enter their perpetrator into Callisto's matching escrow, they are asked to enter unique identifying details of their assailant, such as social media handle or phone number (encryption keeps the identities of the survivor and the perpetrator encrypted, not identifiable even if the database is hacked).
+If a user decides to enter their perpetrator into Callisto's Matching System, they are asked to enter unique identifying details of their assailant, such as a social media handle or phone number (encryption keeps the identities of the survivor and the perpetrator encrypted, not identifiable even if the database is hacked).
+If another survivor enters the same unique identifier(s) a match occurs.
+If a match occurs, each matched survivor is contacted separately to connect with a confidential advocate.

-Callisto Security
+Callisto's Security

 Callisto uses modern techniques that allow data to be shared without those sharing revealing any personal information to each other; the same techniques permit two banks to find whether they are being defrauded by the same person, without either bank breaking data protection laws.
 Techniques of this sort are referred to as Privacy-enhancing technologies (PETs).
-Not even Callisto engineers can decrypt Callisto Vault's timestamped records or view information about the perpetrators entered into the matching escrow.
+Not even Callisto engineers can decrypt Callisto Vault's timestamped records or view information about the perpetrators entered into the Matching System.

+Callisto Vault

+Callisto Vault allows users to save a private timestamped record of their assault, or enter into the Callisto Matching System, a secure and private serial offender detection system.
+Users of the Matching System enter information about their assailant, and if another user enters information about the same perpetrator, both users are connected to a confidential advocate to help them decide what to do next.
+According to a 2022 report, a match triggers only emails to two lawyers, each with the contact details of one survivor but not naming the alleged perpetrator; the lawyers then contact the survivors to inform them of the match and offer assistance for any action they wish to take.
+Callisto Vault is available to anyone over the age of 18 with an active .edu email address from a U.S. college or university.